google/cluster-data/TraceVersion1.md

+_This trace was first announced in [this post](https://ai.googleblog.com/2010/01/google-cluster-data.html) from January 2010._

 The first dataset provides traces from a Borg cell that were taken over a 7 hour period.
 The workload consists of a set of tasks, where each task runs on a single machine.
 Tasks consume memory and one or more cores (in fractional